This morning, continue your exploration of Hanoi, Vietnam’s charming capital today. After breakfast, depart for a visit to the Temple of Literature

 , which houses the embalmed body of the communist leader in a glass coffin then pass the modest wooden stilt house where Ho Chi Minh lived in his later years.
 Nearby is the One Pillar Pagoda

 , one of Vietnam’s most iconic temples, founded by fatherless King Ly Thai Tong in 1049.
-(Notes: Sites are viewed from outside; closed Mon and Fri and from Oct-Nov)
+Note:

 After lunch, if time permits, continue to picturesque West Lake

 , Hanoi’s oldest Buddhist temple, originally built in the sixth century then the Taoist Quan Thanh Temple